Department of Fire Prevention

 Food Truck Vendors and Trucks

-All food truck vendors must take out a permit to operate within the boundaries of the township, this includes special events, employee BBQs in parking lots, and all similar events.
-All vendor vehicles must be inspected prior operating at the event and need a copy of the lastest hood cleaning and suppression tests for the vehicle at the time of inspection, if they have not provided them prior to the event.
-Any truck that is found to operating without a permit and do not have their inspections up to date will be asked to shutdown and leave the event.
+All food truck vendors must obtain a permit to operate within the boundaries of the township.
+The permit is needed for special events, employee BBQs in parking lots, and all similar events.
+All vendor vehicles must be inspected prior to operating at the event and need a copy of the latest hood cleaning and suppression tests for the vehicle at the time of inspection if they have not provided copies prior to the event.
+Any truck found operating without a permit and/or does not have their inspections up to date, will be asked to shutdown and leave the event.
 Permits can be obtained from this department and the fee associated with it can be paid at the time of application.
 See this document for setup and general information.

 For further information, please contact the Department of Fire Prevention during normal office hours Monday through Friday, 7 am to 3 pm.